Hal Clements

-Hal Clements was an actor and director of silent films in the U.S. He starred in dozens of silent films.
+Hal Clements (1869-1957) was an American actor and director of silent films.
+He starred in dozens of silent films.
 He married writer Olga Printzlau.

-Clements was part of Kalem's Jacksonville film crew.
+Clements was part of Kalem Studio's Jacksonville film crew.
 In 1914, he directed and managed the studio's comedy unit in Santa Monica featuring Ruth Roland and John Brennan (actor).
 He portrayed General John Pershing in a Thomas Ince film.
 In 1916 he was managing director of the new Gate City Feature Film Company.